Kenshi2727/leetcode/Optimized solutions/leetcode143.md

 Final Output-
 1 -> 5 -> 2 -> 4 -> 3

 Observe one thing very carefully.
-We are alternatively taking form start and end that means we can divide the linkedlist into parts and reverse the second part  of linked list and then select the nodes from first part and second part alternatively.
+We are alternatively taking form start and end that means we can divide the linkedlist into two parts and reverse the second part of linked list and then select the nodes from first part and second part alternatively.

 We will use the concept of slow and fast pointers to reach the middle of linkedlist.
 Do not worry about odd length linkedlist.
 In this case second part of linked list will be shorter than the first part but it will not affect the logic and we will still